Loading...

 event: CodingMs\ShopPro\Event\Stripe\Subscriptions\StripeSubscriptionDeletedEvent

-This event contains the Stripe subscription object and the associated frontend user.
+This events contains the Stripe subscription object, the associated frontend user and the settings-node.

 You can find more information about registering an event listener here: https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/Events/EventDispatcher/Index.html#registering-the-event-listener